kwebio/kweb-core/docs/_posts/2017-03-09-live-coding.md

 the change.

-Note that HotSwapAgent doesn't work with every code modification, for example if you make a change to the configuration of your KWeb object it will not pick this up.
+Note that HotSwapAgent doesn't work with every code modification, for example if you make a change to the configuration of your Kweb object it will not pick this up.